navidrome/website/content/en/docs/Getting started/insights/index.md

 - **Library.ActiveUsers:** Number of currently active users in the last 7 days.
 This helps understand the average load the server is operating under.

+- **Library.ActivePlayers:** Number of currently active players in the last 7 days.
+This allows to understand what are the most used players.

 ---

 ### Configuration Settings